 In addition, the following testing objectives shall also apply:

-demonstrate that the Modified DCC Total System can operate successfully within a wider Smart metering ecosystem comprised of multiple Devices operating to different technical specifications in a consistent manner
+demonstrate that the Modified DCC Total System can operate successfully within a wider Smart metering ecosystem comprised of multiple Devices operating to different technical specifications in a consistent manner;

-test end-to-end communication from User to Device and back again for all technical specifications in operation, together with the updated Parse and Correlate Software
+test end-to-end communication from User to Device and back again for all technical specifications in operation, together with the updated Parse and Correlate Software;

-verify that all other functional changes that are part of Release 2.0 are functionally correct including consequential amendments (e.g. anomaly detection
+verify that all other functional changes that are part of Release 2.0 are functionally correct including consequential amendments (e.g. anomaly detection);

-throughout the process, testing will be in accordance with Good Industry Practice, and with wider DCC objectives in Condition 5 of the DCC Licence
+throughout the process, testing will be in accordance with Good Industry Practice, and with wider DCC objectives in Condition 5 of the DCC Licence;

-wherever practicable, use of automated testing is required to improve the efficiency and lower the cost of testing
+wherever practicable, use of automated testing is required to improve the efficiency and lower the cost of testing;

-assure Single Band Communications Hubs and Dual Band Communications Hubs against v3.0 of the Joint Test Methodology
+assure Single Band Communications Hubs and Dual Band Communications Hubs against v3.0 of the Joint Test Methodology;

 ensure that the changes do not materially impact the security risks associated with the Modified DCC Total System, or changes are identified, tested and accepted.
-Consideration should be given to the security capabilities in the DCC security architecture including the protection of data and infrastructure
+Consideration should be given to the security capabilities in the DCC security architecture including the protection of data and infrastructure;

-validation, as defined in specific Test Phase Approach Documents, of all DCC operational impacts and regression testing of the service to ensure continuity
+validation, as defined in specific Test Phase Approach Documents, of all DCC operational impacts and regression testing of the service to ensure continuity; and

-validation, as defined in specific Test Phase Approach Documents, of the end-to-end data flows via the Modified DCC Total System (including reporting
+validation, as defined in specific Test Phase Approach Documents, of the end-to-end data flows via the Modified DCC Total System (including reporting).

-in pursuance of objective c above, all Communications Hub variants will be subject to testing in R2.0 to evidence that:
+In pursuance of objective c above, all Communications Hub variants will be subject to testing in R2.0 to evidence that:

 R2.0 development has not introduced any unintended capability regression from existing functional or non-functional behaviours such that backward compatibility is assured